K.J. Osborn Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 - Osborn has been the target of 78 of his team's 582 passing attempts this season, or 13.4% of the target share.

-- Osborn (nine red zone targets) has been the recipient of 12.5% of his team's 72 red zone pass attempts.
+- With nine targets in the red zone this season, Osborn has been on the receiving end of 12.5% of his team's 72 red zone pass attempts.

+- The Vikings, who rank 14th in the NFL in points scored, have attempted a pass 57.7% of the time while opting for the ground attack 42.3% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Osborn's matchup with the Bears.